fszlin/certes/docs/README.md

 certes --help
 ```

-or check this [AppVeyor script][AppVeyorCliSample] for renewing certificate on Auzre webapps.
+or check this [AppVeyor script][AppVeyorCliSample] for renewing certificate on Azure webapps.

 ## Versioning